 7. "Hard-Headed Woman"

-Originally recorded by Elvis Presley, Jackson recorded this rock and roll classic for her 1961 album There's a Party Going On.
+Originally recorded by Presley, Jackson recorded this rock and roll classic for her 1961 album There's a Party Going On.

 6. "The Box it Came In"